 President Reagan initially facilitated this era where the national interest, defined as interests benefiting multinational corporations, became the bedrock of U.S. foreign and economic policy.
 Reagan was a member of the nationalistic wing of the Republican Party that forced internationalists underground.
 The dearth of federalist thought allowed the new establishment the power to exploit the nation-state system.

 Nixonian progressivism and economic capitulation with China opened the door for MNCs to liberate themselves from the shackles of their respective nation-states.
 The establishment of the Environmental Protection Agency (EPA) and the Occupational Health and Safety Administration (OSHA) increased the cost of labor and production in the United States.
 The elimination of the gold standard fueled monetary instability.
-Trade with Pacific Rim countries added insult the injury.
+Free trade with Pacific Rim countries lacking significant labor and environmental regulations added insult the injury.

 While free trade helped us win the Cold War, Clayton and Herter would likely argue that the cost of containment was too high.
 Today, managed trade no longer reflects the concept of comparative advantage as articulated in 1961.
 Under the new world order, lack of progressive labor and environmental standards represent the new comparative advantage.
 Multinationals depend on it.
 They exploit it.